 CRISPRi PMA Screen

 THP1-NFkB-EGFP-CRISPRi-sgRNA were infected with the sgRNA library as previously described for the NFkB screen.
 Three separate clonal cell lines were infected and ~7000X coverage was achieved.
 Triplicates were either left untreated or treated with 2nM PMA on days 0, 8, and 9.
-Undifferentiated cells were collected on day 11 and sqRNAs were PCR amplified as previously described for the NFkB screen.
+Undifferentiated cells were collected on day 11 and sgRNAs were PCR amplified as previously described for the NFkB screen.

 PMA Screen Analysis